 While there are many trails nearby, none connect the Santa Cruz Mountains to the Diablo Range.

 Funding need: We have received partial funding from Santa Clara Valley Open Space Authority that requires matching funds.
-We are seeking $25,000 to complete the study of closing the gap between Santa Teresa County Park and Coyote Creek Parkway and for the next phases of design and construction.
+First, we seek $28,000 to complete the feasibility study to close the gap between Santa Teresa County Park and Coyote Creek Parkway.
+We will be seeking additional funding for the next phases of design and construction.